kattata/left-over/README.md

 ## SASS

-When you want to add styles or update them use Gulp it's awesome and merges all sass files together into one :)
+When you want to add styles or update them use Gulp to merge all SASS files together into one

-Also it will watch for changes in the scss files and compile, minifiy and bundle them at once.
+Also it will watch for changes in the SCSS files to compile, minify and bundle them.

 ```bash
 npm run gulp-watch
 ```

-## Before sending the code online
+## Before deployment

-It's important that you run the command belowe so that postcss can purge all the unused data, otherwise you are going to have 200k+ lines of css :)
+Run the command below for PostCSS to purge all the unused data and avoid excess CSS.

 ```bash
 npm run build
 ```

-# Coding structure

-## Test users

-- **Email**: sofienielsen@gmail.com
-- **Password**: sofie99

-## File structure
+# File structure

 - public/styles/ -> bundled scss and purged tailwind classes
 - src/styles/ -> tailwind.scss file and all scss that gets bundled by gulp